 It’s about two miles to the beach from my studio, maybe a little more.
-In the summer I drive if I can get there in the morning before Town Line Road, the closest beach, lines up with parked cars.
+In the summer I drive if I can get there in the morning before Town Line Road and the closest beach is lined up with tourists and parked cars.
 You can only park on one side of the street and that’s by permit only.
 Sometimes I ride my bike down, take a walk and a swim.
 The only problem with getting to the beach by bike is that I have to cross Hwy 27, a challenge because of the constant summer traffic.
+It’s challenging enough in a car but pedestrians and cyclist beware.
 I’ve found that if you wait long enough the oncoming traffic will part like the waters of Dead Sea for Moses.
-One summer the water was warm by local standards and mostly calm almost everyday.
-That was a great summer for swimming.
-I’ve always felt that when one is swimming in the ocean you’re part of the food chain.
-I try not to think about it.
+One recent summer the water was warm by local standards and calm almost everyday.
+A great summer for swimming.
+It’s important to be aware when one is swimming in the ocean you’re part of the food chain.
+Try not to think about it.
 It doesn’t stop me from going in but I occasionally swim with a buddy, just in case.

 Maybe because of it’s location Town Line isn’t too crowded.
 Gibson Beach and Sagg Main Beach to the west are popular.
 Parking at Gibson is like Town Line, you have to get there early.
 Sagg Main has a parking lot and you can pay per day to park there or by permit.
 They also have a shower and bathrooms.
 There’s a beach between Town Line and Gibson called Peter’s Pond, named that because there used to be a pond by the ocean there.
 The pond dried up years ago.
-Ira Rennert bought the property where the pond used to be and built a 73,000 sq.’ house, the largest house on the East End that by the way is only a fraction, 1/10 the size of the Palace of Versailles.
+Ira Rennert bought the property where the now dried up pond was and built a 73,000 sq.’ house, THE largest house on the East End, that by the way is only a fraction, 1/10 the size of the Palace of Versailles.
 Still who needs a house this big.
-Obviously somebody.
-But you can access the beach right by the property via Peter’s Pond Lane.
-It’s the most rutted out, half paved roadway to any beach around here.
-It has potholes inside potholes.
-After a rain it’s one long mud puddle where you’d normally park.
-You might want to go somewhere else but if the water goes down and you can see enough room on the side of the road to park, try to get as far away from the puddles as you can.
-Especially if you leave the top down on your convertible.
+Obviously somebody with lavish sums of money to spend.
+But you can access the beach right by Rennert’s property via Peter’s Pond Lane.
+It is the most rutted out, half paved roadway to any beach around here.
+I think Rennet pays the town to keep it that way, to discourage people from using it.
+After a a good soaker it’s worse than a mud bog track.
+When the water recedes enough you can see a small strip of dry land on the edge of the road to park.
+The daredevils and stunt drivers come out.
+I wouldn’t advise parking there at all, especially if you leave the top down on your convertible.
 Some local in a pick up truck might accidentally cover it with mud as they 4W down the road looking for their own parking place.
-You need a permit to park there and as bad as the road is people still want to go there because once you carry your belongings down to this beautiful wide beach, life is good.
+You need a permit to park there also and as bad as the road is, even in good weather, people still want to go there because once you carry your belongings down to this beautiful wide beach, life is good, until you need a tow truck.
 Peter’s Pond, is my second closest and second favorite beach.
 Or as my wife would call it “Left Left”, as a beach destination.
 There’s Sagg Main, Gibson is Left and Peter’s Pond is Left Left.